folio-org/okapi/doc/guide.md

 ## Introduction

-This document aims to provide an overview of concepts that relate to Okapi and the entire ecosystem around it (e.g core vs modules) as well as details of the implementation and usage of Okapi: by presenting concrete web service endpoints and details of request processing - handling of request and response entities, status codes, error conditions, etc.
+This document aims to provide an overview of concepts that relate to Okapi and the entire ecosystem around it (e.g. core vs modules) as well as details of the implementation and usage of Okapi: by presenting concrete web service endpoints and details of request processing - handling of request and response entities, status codes, error conditions, etc.